ibm-cloud-docs/containers/cs_storage_file.md

-## Using file storage in a stateful set
+## Using {{site.data.keyword.filestorage_short}} in a stateful set
 {: #file_statefulset}

-If you have a stateful app such as a database, you can create stateful sets that use file storage to store your app's data.
+If you have a stateful app such as a database, you can create stateful sets that use {{site.data.keyword.filestorage_short}} to store your app's data.
 Alternatively, you can use an {{site.data.keyword.cloud_notm}} database-as-a-service and store your data in the cloud.
 {: shortdesc}

-**What do I need to be aware of when adding file storage to a stateful set?** </br>
+**What do I need to be aware of when adding {{site.data.keyword.filestorage_short}} to a stateful set?** </br>
 To add storage to a stateful set, you specify your storage configuration in the `volumeClaimTemplates` section of your stateful set YAML.
-The `volumeClaimTemplates` is the basis for your PVC and can include the storage class and the size or IOPS of your file storage that you want to provision.
+The `volumeClaimTemplates` is the basis for your PVC and can include the storage class and the size or IOPS of your {{site.data.keyword.filestorage_short}} that you want to provision.
 However, if you want to include labels in your `volumeClaimTemplates`, Kubernetes does not include these labels when creating the PVC.
 Instead, you must add the labels directly to your stateful set.

 You cannot deploy two stateful sets at the same time.
 If you try to create a stateful set before a different one is fully deployed, then the deployment of your stateful set might lead to unexpected results.
 {: important}